 Consider Mouthwash

 An essential component of oral hygiene is mouthwash.
 It helps kill bacteria and freshen your breath.
 It can also help to prevent plaque buildup, gum disease, and tooth decay.
-Regular use of mouthwash can enhance the effects of brushing and flossing and improve overall oral health.
+Regular use of mouthwash can enhance the effects of brushing and dental flossing and improve overall oral health.

 A Parent’s Guide to Brushing Baby’s Teeth